Lucy Goode Brooks

-Lucy Goode Brooks (September 13, 1818 – October 7, 1900) was an American slave who was instrumental in the founding of the Friends' Asylum for Colored Orphans in Richmond, Virginia.
+Lucy Goode Brooks (September 13, 1818 – October 7, 1900) was an enslaved American woman who later became instrumental in the founding of the Friends' Asylum for Colored Orphans in Richmond, Virginia.

 Early life and education

 Goode was born on September 13, 1818, in Virginia to the slave Judith Goode and a white man.
 She met another slave, Albert Royal Brooks, and taught him to read and write so that they could write passes to see each other.
 When her master died in 1838, she became the property of a man named Sublett.
 That same year, she joined the First Baptist Church of Richmond.
 Shortly after Goode became Sublett's property, he allowed her to marry Brooks on February 2, 1839, and allowed them to live together.
 Albert's owner allowed him to operate a livery stable, for which he collected rent, but also permitted Albert to keep his additional earnings and use them to buy his freedom.
 In 1841 when the Baptist church divided, she was one of the group that joined in forming the First African Baptist Church.